arantir123/MpbPPI/README.md

 * CUDA tool kit 11.3.1
 * Pytorch Geometric (PyG) for PyTorch 1.12.* and CUDA 11.3

-## Steps about how to generate required data for model pretraining and model fintuning ##
+## Steps about how to generate required data for model pre-training and model downstream predictions ##

 __In this implementation, the names MpbPPI and EquiPPI of our framework may be used interchangeably__